 - 1. The Academic Affairs Committee reports to the Faculty Senate. - 2.
-The Academic Affairs Committee is charged with making recommendations to the Faculty Senate regarding undergraduate academic programs and policies, including: - a. all new undergraduate academic programs, including majors, minors, degrees, certificates, and emphasis/concentration areas; - b. deletions of and major revisions to academic programs (those that fall into categories c-e below); - c. policies that redefine standing university criteria (e.g., minimum number of hours to graduate, university-wide minimum/maximum number of hours for majors/minors, General Education criteria); - d. academic or programmatic changes to undergraduate programs requiring financial investments beyond the unit (i.e., new university funding); and - e. changes that directly affect other units, including changes to prerequisites, listing of potential electives for the major.
+The Academic Affairs Committee is charged with making recommendations to the Faculty Senate regarding undergraduate academic programs and policies, including: - a.
+All new undergraduate academic programs, including majors, minors, degrees, certificates, and emphasis/concentration areas; - Deletions of and major revisions to academic programs (those that fall into Sections VI.F.2.c-e. below); - c.
+Policies that redefine standing University criteria (e.g., minimum number of hours to graduate, University-wide minimum/maximum number of hours for majors/minors, General Education criteria); - d.
+Academic or programmatic changes to undergraduate programs requiring financial investments beyond the unit (i.e., new University funding); and - e.
+Changes that directly affect other units, including changes to prerequisites, listing of potential electives for the major.

-The primary concern of the committee shall be consistency of the proposed program with applicable University-wide guidelines and regulations, potential impact of the program on other established programs in the University, and financial implications of such new or revised programs.
+The primary concerns of the committee shall be consistency of the proposed program with applicable University-wide guidelines and regulations, potential impact of the program on other established programs in the University, and financial implications of such new or revised programs.

-Unless they meet the criteria for major revisions in Section VI.F.2. letters c-e, the following items (letters f-j) coming from the college or one of the schools would not come through the General Faculty Governance process (i.e., Academic Affairs, Senate, General Faculty, and the Washburn Board of Regents), but should be channeled through the faculty governance process of the academic unit:
+Unless they meet the criteria for major revisions in Sections VI.F.2.c-e., the following items in Sections VI.F.2.f-j. coming from the College or one of the Schools would not come through the General Faculty Governance process (i.e., Academic Affairs, Senate,

+General Faculty, and the Washburn Board of Regents), but should be channeled through the Faculty governance process of the academic unit:

 - f.
 Changes to minors, certificates, or the advising process - g.
 New courses, course modifications, changing of course descriptions, credit hours or course numbers - h.
-Deleting unused course numbers - Number of credits in the major (within the University established minimum/maximum levels - j.
+Deleting unused course numbers - i.
+Number of credits in the major (within the University established minimum/maximum levels) - j.
 Changes to prerequisites or potential electives within the unit for a major.

 All undergraduate curricular changes coming from units outside of the College or one of the Schools shall be considered by the Academic Affairs Committee.
-Major revisions to programs as defined above in letters a-e above will move forward to Faculty Senate for consideration.
+Major revisions to programs as defined above in Sections VI.F.2.a-e will move forward to Faculty Senate for consideration.
 All other curricular changes will be considered complete after approval of a single reading before the Academic Affairs Committee.